-Iron pyrite is a mineral that bears a resemblance to gold, but in terms of value, it does not compare; hence its been given the nickname "fool's gold."
+Iron pyrite is a mineral that bears a resemblance to gold, but in terms of value, it does not compare.
+Some people have even been fooled by it because they thought it was actual gold, hence it has been given the nickname “fool’s gold.”

 Intrigued, Frobisher returned to Canada with several additional ships than he had before in order to mine and carry even more of this “gold” back with him, and that’s exactly what he did.
 After years of smelting, eventually it was figured out that this wasn’t gold at all, it was actually just a worthless (in terms of value) mineral known as iron pyrite.

-* I was short on money, so, after discussing it with my wife, I bought her some jewelry made out of fool's gold rather than the real thing
+- I was short on money, so after discussing things with my wife, I bought her some jewelry made out of fool’s gold rather than the real thing.

 Note: The origin of many popular phrases are not clear.
 Thus, in cases like these, I’ll either list a theory or two that speak about how an idiom may have originated, or if not that, then I’ll try to find the earliest known quote of the phrase being used in writing to give an idea on how old it is.